g3rr1c/g3rr1c.github.io/projects/theCommunity.md

 layout: project
 type: project
 image: img/vacay/vacay-square.png
-title: "Vacay"
+title: "The Community Podcast"
-date: 2015
+date: 2023
-published: false
+published: true
 labels:
-  - Javascript
-  - Meteor
-  - MongoDB
+  - Video
-  - GitHub
+  - Project
-summary: "A responsive web application for travel planning that my team developed in ICS 415."
+summary: "A podcast/ video representing the community that influenced me the most. "
 ---

 <img class="img-fluid" src="../img/vacay/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.
+The Community Podcast is a multi-model project made for my English class.

 Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
 Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.